Liam130999/Robotic-Vacuum-Cleaner/READMERobot.md

 ---

-## 🚀 Key Features
+## Key Features

-- 🧠 Multithreaded Microservices – each sensor runs independently with configurable frequency.
+- Multithreaded Microservices – each sensor runs independently with configurable frequency.
-- 🔄 Event-driven Communication – implemented using a custom Message Bus (pub-sub pattern).
+- Event-driven Communication – implemented using a custom Message Bus (pub-sub pattern).
-- 📡 Simulated Sensors – LiDAR, Camera and Pose modules load real-time data from JSON input.
+- Simulated Sensors – LiDAR, Camera and Pose modules load real-time data from JSON input.
-- 📍 Fusion SLAM Engine – merges data from all sensors to build a dynamic environmental map (landmarks).
+- Fusion SLAM Engine – merges data from all sensors to build a dynamic environmental map (landmarks).
-- 📊 Statistical Monitoring – runtime stats and detection metrics collected into a final output JSON.
+- Statistical Monitoring – runtime stats and detection metrics collected into a final output JSON.
-- 🧪 Testable & Modular – written with separation of concerns and tested using JUnit 5.
+- Testable & Modular – written with separation of concerns and tested using JUnit 5.
-- 🤖 AI-Friendly Design – built to allow future extension with ML-based classification or prediction.

 ---

-## ⚙️ Technologies Used
+## Technologies Used

 - Java 17
 - Maven